oobabooga/text-generation-webui/04-‐-Model-Tab.md

 Loads: GPTQ models.

 Ancient loader, the first one to implement 4-bit quantization.
-It works on older GPUs for which ExLlama and AutoGPTQ do not work, and it doesn't work with "act-order", so you should use it with simple 4-bit-128g models.
+It works on older GPUs for which ExLlamaV2 and AutoGPTQ do not work, and it doesn't work with "act-order", so you should use it with simple 4-bit-128g models.

 * **pre_layer**: Used for CPU offloading.
 The higher the number, the more layers will be sent to the GPU.
 GPTQ-for-LLaMa CPU offloading was faster than the one implemented in AutoGPTQ the last time I checked.